CML (Chronic myeloid

 Quality of response is predictive for the further course

-According to ELN criteria, patients should have achieved a molecular response of BCR::ABL1 ≤10% after 3 months (optimal response).
-If this is not the case, TKI resistance due to one or more BCR::ABL1 mutations may be underlying and may require a change of TKI depending on the mutation status (Hochhaus et al. 2020).
+According to ELN criteria, patients should have achieved a molecular response of BCR::ABL1 ≤10% after 3 months (favorable response).
+If this is not the case, TKI resistance due to one or more BCR::ABL1 mutations may be underlying and may require a change of TKI depending on the mutation status.
+However, a change in TKI should not be made solely based on a single BCR::ABL1 value of ≤10%.
+Patients who initially fail to achieve a specific treatment goal may still show a delayed but favorable response (“late responders”) if subsequent measurements show continuously decreasing BCR::ABL1 values.
+In addition, the kinetics of RT-qPCR reactions, comorbidities, any dose adjustments, and/or lack of/inadequate compliance should be considered (Apperley et al. 2025).
+An early molecular response to first-line therapy with TKI inhibitors (TKIs) is an effective indicator of long-term progression-free survival and overall survival (Shah et al. 2024).

 Achieving a major molecular response (MMR, BCR::ABL1 ≤ 0.1%) is predictive of a CML-specific survival rate approaching 100% (Hochhaus et al. 2020).
-In addition, it is considered established that the achievement of a deep molecular remission (BCR::ABL1 ≤0.01%) is associated with a reduced risk of loss of treatment response as well as the occurrence of TKI resistance (Branford 2020).
+Achieving MMR at 12 months is associated with a very low probability of subsequent loss of response and a high probability of subsequent deep molecular remission (DMR, BCR::ABL1 ≤0.01%), which may facilitate discontinuation of TKI therapy (Shah et al. 2024).

 Clinical prognosis scores